 Although millions of full-size pickup trucks are sold each year, only a fraction of them actually see an off-road trail, a large travel trailer or a boat ramp.
-The rest are daily drivers that make an occasional trip to Home Depot for 2x4s and patio furniture.
-For those consumers who desire a less bulky, less thirsty alternative that can still handle those occasional jobs, there's the Honda Ridgeline.
-This four-door ("crew cab") pickup truck has a number of distinctive features and, true to Honda's philosophy, it makes sense for smart consumers.
+The rest are daily drivers that make an occasional trip to the hardware store for 2x4s and patio furniture.
+For those consumers who desire a less bulky, less thirsty alternative that can still handle those occasional jobs, there's the Honda Ridgeline, a four-door ("crew cab") pickup that combines elements of a car and a truck in one easy-to-drive package.

 If you are looking for older years, visit our used Honda Ridgeline page.